ivica-k/ivica-k.github.io/workshop/content/50-donation-event/100-one-idea/_index.md

 #### Another error ...

 The endpoint, from the API perspective, works just fine but nothing will be saved to the DynamoDB table.
-That is because of how our DynamoDB table was created.
+That is because of how our DynamoDB table was created:

 {{<highlight python>}}
 client.create_table(